 504 plan is a blueprint or plan for how a child will have access to education at school.
 Typically, it has accommodations the school has agreed to provide to the student under civil rights law.
 A 504 plan may also have services and supports for a student, but typically not as many as an IEP.
 Learn more about 504 plans, and see a sample 504 plan for a child with ADHD.

-Accommodation is a change in classroom techniques, materials or environment.
+Accommodation is a change in classroom techniques, materials, or environment.
 Accommodations help students work around their challenges.
 But even when they use accommodations, students still have to learn the same content as other kids.
-See examples of accommodations for kids with learning and attention issues.
+See examples of accommodations for kids with learning and thinking differences.

 Age equivalent score is a student’s raw test score expressed as the age of kids with the same typical score.
 For instance, if a student scored 30 on a test, and that’s the typical score of an 8-year-old, then the student’s age equivalent score is 8.0.